-- 8.3.3 The two spigots and the barrel shall have the same centre line. - 8.3.4 Devices aimed at protecting player safety by limiting the distance that a bail can travel off the stumps will be allowed, subject to the approval of the Home Board and the ICC.
+- 8.3.3 The two spigots and the barrel shall have the same centre line. - 8.3.4 Devices aimed at protecting player safety by limiting the distance that a bail can travel off the stumps will be allowed, subject to the approval of the ICC.